dnolan1993/rock-paper-scissors-game/README.md

       Hover over each icon to verify that they enlarge individually as hovered over.
      </li>
      <li>
-      Click each icon to ensure that it select the correct outcome for the selection of the icon.
+      Click each icon to ensure that it selects the correct outcome for the selection of the icon.
      </li>
      <li>
-      Use devtools to adjust screen sizes up and down to verify that the game icons and their positioning are responsive.
+      Use DevTools to adjust screen sizes up and down to verify that the game icons and their positioning are responsive.
      </li>
    </ul>
   </li>